josephbirkner/blog/README.md

 ![me](me.jpg)

 Hello there!
-My name is Joseph, but I also frequently go by *realitivity* (*Realitivität*).
-While I'm a software engineer by profession, this site is more dedicated to the writings of mine that do not follow an imperative syntax.
+My name is Joseph Birkner, but I also frequently go by *realitivity* (*Realitivität*).
+While I'm a software engineer by profession, this site is more dedicated to the writings of mine that do not follow a declarative syntax.

 ## About

-The name of this blog "*Subject of Information* (Informationswesen) for my blog, because it has a fun (`TM`) heteronymity to it: On one hand, it means "the topic of information".
-On the other, it describes "a being made of information".
+The name of this blog is "*Subject of Information*" (Deutsch: *Informationswesen*), because the phrase has a fun heteronymity to it:

+1. It means "the topic of information".
+2. It describes "a being made of information".

-Consider the following entries as the former, written by one of the latter `:)`.
-Some of it is also definitely approved by this friendly guy:
+Consider the my blog posts as members of the former, written by one of the latter `:)`.

 ![Giraffe](blog/1_africa/giraffe.png)